tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 ## Conclusion

-In summary, Tor and I2P are two types of networks that anonymize and encrypt data transferred within them.
+In summary, Tor and I2P are two network types that anonymize and encrypt data transferred within them.
 Each network is uniquely designed for a respective function.
-The I2P network is designed for moving data in a peer-to-peer format, whereas Tor is designed for accessing the Internet privately.
+The I2P network is designed for moving data in a peer-to-peer format, whereas the Tor network is designed for accessing the Internet privately.

-The following should be kept in mind for Tor:
+Regarding Tor, the following should be kept in mind:

-- Anonymity is not confidentiality, Tor by itself does not guarantee anonymity.
-Total anonymity has many obstacles, not just technology related, but also the human component.
+- Anonymity is not confidentiality; Tor by itself does not guarantee anonymity.
+Total anonymity has many obstacles, not only technology related, but also the human component.
 - Tor is not a Virtual Private Network (VPN).
 - Tor data leaving the Tor network can be intercepted.

 Extensive research exists and continues to find ways to improve the security of these networks in their respective operational designs.
-This research becomes especially important when control of a network may mean monetary losses, loss of privacy or denial of service.
+This research becomes especially important when control of a network may mean monetary loss, loss of privacy or denial of service.

 ## References